benjamin-swain/nn_data_plugin/README.md

 ### Data Format

 The list below describes each column of the data.
-The origin for position values (my_x, my_y, opponent_x, etc.) is at the ball spawn location at the center of the arena.
+All position values have an origin at the ball spawn location at the center of the arena.

 ```
 1. my_team_ID (0 for blue team, 1 for orange team)